How mobility data helps reduce distracted driving

 While we all agree that any phone usage or distraction when behind the wheel is dangerous, when trying to predict for insurance losses, our analysis shows that not all distracted driving behaviors are equally risky.
 For example, we can now distinguish opening GPS at a red light from texting while driving and texting while driving will likely yield a different insurance loss than checking directions at a red light.

-And finally, mobile telematics pricing, especially that accounts for distracted driving, not only holds the promise of improving profitability, it presents an opportunity for insurers to help improve safety on the roads.
+And finally, mobile telematics pricing, especially that accounts for distracted driving, can not only save money but also save lives.
 The mobile phone is the one tool that not only captures this risky behavior but gives a direct feedback channel to empower consumers to control their pricing and develop safer driving habits for the benefit of themselves and everyone around them.

 So, if you’re serious about pricing more accurately and tackling distracted driving, then it’s time to get serious about incorporating the right data into your models.
 Adding the mobile phone to your toolkit is the key to determining a better prediction of insurance loss that you can act on strategically and smartly.
 The mobile phone is the first step in accumulating the distracted driving data that helps account for driver risk and encourages safer habits.